kmarkley/Indigo-Group-Change-Listener/README.md

 ### Background

-It's pretty common to want indigo to take some action or track some status based on multiple 'inputs'.
+It's pretty common to want Indigo to take some action or track some status based on multiple 'inputs'.
 As a simple example, I have a bug zapper that I want ON when this condition is met (and OFF otherwise):

 `(not isRaining) AND (zapperScheduledHours OR ((houseMode == 'outside') AND (not isDaylight)))`